iCliniq Logo

 According to your statement, you have been suffering from a cluster of boils on the genital area, boils and rashes on the chest for the last few months.
 According to your investigation reports, you are free from any STDs (sexually transmitted diseases).
 According to the pictures that are provided here (attachments removed to protect the patients' identity), you may suffer from folliculitis, which is the inflammation or infection of the hair follicles that can turn into boils.

-Folliculitis is characterized by a painful swollen area that usually develops near hair follicles, most commonly on the neck, breasts, buttocks, genitalia, axillary area, etc. Boils are the pus containing lesions that are firm in nature and present with tenderness, and may be derived from folliculitis.
-Folliculitis may be caused by bacteria mainly called staphylococcus aureus and sometimes by fungus.
+Folliculitis is characterized by a painful, swollen area that usually develops near hair follicles, most commonly on the neck, breasts, buttocks, genitalia, axillary area, etc. Boils are the pus-containing lesions that are firm in nature and present with tenderness, and may be derived from folliculitis.
+Folliculitis may be caused by bacteria, mainly called Staphylococcus aureus, and sometimes by fungi.
 Without treatment, bacterial folliculitis may resolve in 7 to 10 days or may progress to boils like yours.
-As antifungal treatment has been failed, so bacterial infections most probably cause skin problems.
+As antifungal treatment has failed, bacterial infections most probably cause skin problems.
 Flucloxacillin is the treatment of choice here.
 You can either take it orally as a capsule or apply a topical cream.
-Biopsy from the skin lesions may confirm its underlying etiology.
+A biopsy from the skin lesions may confirm their underlying etiology.

 Patient's Query